-Jared Fox, Ph.D., is the science department chair at Washington Heights Expeditionary Learning School (WHEELS) in Manhattan and has been recognized as a Math for America (MƒA) Master Teacher.
+Jared Fox, Ph.D., was the science department chair at Washington Heights Expeditionary Learning School (WHEELS) in Manhattan and has been recognized as a Math for America (MƒA) Master Teacher.
 Prior to teaching at WHEELS, Jared worked as a teacher in Edinburgh, Scotland and served as a Teach for America corps member in the Bronx.
 Jared holds a Ph.D. in science education from Teachers College, Columbia University where he researched how mobile science labs influence student attitudes towards science.

 Stephen Jan, M.S., is a software engineer.
 His background includes communication applications at Google, e-commerce at Nook.com, digital advertising at Doubleclick.com, and several startups.
 Stephen has also founded a nonprofit that donates funding, medical equipment, and ambulances to hospitals in Africa, South America, and Asia.
 Stephen earned both his Masters and Bachelors degree in computer science and a Masters in bioengineering from Columbia University.

 John Butler, J.D., is a Policy Advisory for the Office of the Governor in the State of New Jersey.
 Previously, he was an attorney and a Fellow at the Center for Court Innovation, a criminal justice think tank based in midtown.
 He has extensive experience in nonprofit management and operations as well as public sector consulting, including: director of fundraising and operations for Big Brothers Big Sisters, co-founding a nonprofit consulting firm offering communications and public relations services to small nonprofits, and co-founding the Iraq Legal Education Initiative at the American University of Iraq.
 He was also a design fellow at the Stanford Institute for Innovation in Developing Economies, has represented clients through the Stanford Criminal Defense Clinic, and serves as a Trustee at Frost Valley, YMCA.
 He is a graduate of Brown University, has a masters in comparative politics from the London School of Economics and a JD from Stanford Law School.